SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 onmessage = handleMessage

-// handleSayHello will return a 'hello' message to the caller. function handleSomeMethod(aq: activeQuery) {
+// handleSayHello will return a 'hello' message to the caller.
+If the caller is
+// from 'specialapp.com', it will give a special message. function handleSayHello(aq: activeQuery) {
 	// If a name was provided by the caller, include the name in the hello
 	// message.
 	if (aq.domain === "specialapp.com") {